Nintendo: Products

 Nintendo's central focus is the research, development, production, and distribution of entertainment products—primarily video game software and hardware and card games.
 Its main markets are Japan, America, and Europe, and more than 70% of its total sales come from the latter two territories.
-As of 2022, Nintendo has sold more than 5.4 billion video games and over 800 million hardware units.
+As of May 2025, Nintendo's game consoles have sold over 860 million units, for which more than 5.9 billion video games have been sold globally.

 Toys and cards

 Video game consoles

-Since the launch of the Color TV-Game in 1977, Nintendo has produced and distributed home, handheld, dedicated and hybrid consoles.
+Since the launch of the Color TV-Game in 1977, Nintendo has produced and distributed home, handheld, dedicated, and hybrid consoles.
+In the 1980s, its first consoles to be successful were the Game & Watch and Nintendo Entertainment System.
+In the 1990s Nintendo launched new generations of home consoles with the Super Nintendo Entertainment System and Nintendo 64 and achieved global success with the Game Boy handheld console.
+In the 2000s, Nintendo found wide success again, with both the Nintendo DS and Wii.
 Each has a variety of accessories and controllers, such as the NES Zapper, the Game Boy Camera, the Super NES Mouse, the Rumble Pak, the Wii MotionPlus, the Wii U Pro Controller, and the Switch Pro Controller.

 Video games

 Nintendo's first electronic games are arcade games.
 EVR Race (1975) was the company's first electromechanical game, and Donkey Kong (1981) was the first platform game in history.
-Since then, both Nintendo and other development companies have produced and distributed an extensive catalogue of video games for Nintendo's consoles.
+Since then, both Nintendo and other development companies have produced and distributed an extensive catalog of video games for Nintendo's consoles.
 Nintendo's games are sold in both removable media formats such as optical disc and cartridge, and online formats which are distributed via services such as the Nintendo eShop and the Nintendo Network.